art-from-the-machine/Mantella/README.md

 2. Create a virtual environment via `py -3.11 -m venv MantellaEnv` in your console (Mantella requires Python 3.11)
 3. Start the environment in your console (`.\MantellaEnv\Scripts\Activate`)
 4. Install the required packages via `pip install -r requirements.txt`
-5. Create a file called `GPT_SECRET_KEY.txt` somewhere outside the project directory and paste your secret key in this file
+5. Create a file called `GPT_SECRET_KEY.txt` or use existing one by giving the program parameter `--secret <path to your secret key>`
-6. Make a copy of `config.ini` somewhere outside the project directory and set up your paths / any other required settings
+6. Modify `config.ini` setting up your paths / any other required settings.
+You can also use existing one by giving the program parameter `--config <path to your config.ini>`
-7. Run Mantella via `main.py` in the parent directory: ```python main.py --config <path to your config.ini> --secret <path to your GPT_SECRET_KEY.txt```
+7. Run Mantella via `main.py` in the parent directory: `python main.py`

+You don't necessarily need Skyrim running or even installed.
+All that is needed is a compatible version of the Mantella Spell somewhere.
+Then point your config.ini `mod_folder` to whatver folder you extracted the spell .zip package to.

 If you have any trouble in getting the repo set up, please reach out on [Discord](https://discord.gg/Q4BJAdtGUE)!